-Fund Purpose: A funding program for child care providers in Clinton, Essex and Franklin Counties including the St. Regis Mohawk Reservation.
+Fund Purpose: A funding program for child care providers in Clinton, Essex, Franklin, Hamilton, and North Warren Counties (within the Adk Park boundary) including Akwesasne.

 The Adirondack Birth to Three Alliance (BT3), a program of Adirondack Foundation, is a coalition of organizations, agencies, and private funders working together to ensure all of our young children are healthy, learning, and thriving in families that are supported by a full complement of services and resources essential for success in school and life.